handstand-codes/blip-landing-page/README.md

   - Redirects generator for Netlify, Vercel, AWS and Gatsby Cloud
 - PWA
   - Offline Support
-  - - WebApp Manifest Support (Not yet implemented)
 - Brotli Compression
-- Configurable
-  - Use the `website.js` to easily change the most important information
-  - Use `.env.template` to generate `.env.development` and `.env.production` files containing ENV variables

 ## Installation + Repo Setup

 1. Clone and `yarn install`
-2. Create new repo on Github
-3. `git remote set-url origin <repo url>`
+2. Configure `.env.development`
+3. `yarn dev` to run locally

 ## Configuration

-### package.json
-Update all project info

-### config/website
-Add meta info

-### Create .env files

-Use `.env.template` to generate `.env.development` and `.env.production` files containing the included ENV variables.

-#### GATSBY_SITE_URL

-This is the frontend URL of your project, for development it will be http://localhost:8000 or similar

-#### IS_STAGING

-Specifies whether the site is in staging, setting this variable will ensure the site is not crawlable by search engines.
-Remove this variable if you are deploying to the production URL and you want the site indexed.

 #### HOST

-Generates relevant redirect files for your chosen hosting provider, following options are accepted:
+The `HOST` environment variable generates relevant redirect files for your chosen hosting provider, following options are accepted:

 - `netlify` - generates a `_redirects` file in the static directory based on contents in `/config/redirects.js` & `/config/rewrites.js`.
 Adds the `gatsby-plugin-netlify` and `gatsby-plugin-netlify-cache` plugins to the `gatsby-config.js` file.
 - `vercel` - generates a `vercel.json` file in the static directory based on contents in `/config/redirects.js` & `/config/rewrites.js`